Hackingzone/airgeddon/README.md

 - Drag and drop files on console window for entering file paths
 - Dynamic screen resolution detection and windows auto-sizing for optimal viewing
 - Controlled Exit.
 Cleaning tasks and temp files.
 Option to keep monitor mode if desired
-- Multilanguage support and autodetect OS language feature (see supported [Languages] section)
+- Multilanguage support and autodetect OS language feature (see [Supported Languages] section)
 - Help hints in every zone/menu for easy use
 - Auto-update.
 Script checks for newer version if possible